 Making Tax Digital (MTD) represents a significant change to the way in which taxpayers record their financial information and submit tax returns.
-At Tish Press & Company, we can provide guidance on the key aspects of MTD for individuals in the London area.
+At Tish Press & Company, we can provide guidance on the key aspects of MTD for individuals in the Shenfield area.

 The government has started phasing in its landmark MTD initiative, which will see taxpayers move to a fully digital tax system.